 Click on the link below that best describes your status:

 Please note the following:

 Students who wish to enroll for course credit but are not seeking a degree, diploma, or certificate from ACC are classified as visiting/non-degree students.
-Non-degree students are required to provide documentation that prerequisites have been met, if applicable.
+Non-degree students are not required to submit high school transcripts, but ARE required to provide documentation that prerequisites have been met, if applicable.